Savings

 Some solar companies offer leasing options for residential solar PV systems, rather than purchasing the system outright—just like leasing a car!

 Similarly, in a Power Purchase Agreement (PPA), the customer and the installer enter into a financial agreement in which the solar panels are installed on the customer’s property at little or no upfront cost, and the installer sells the generated power to the customer at a fixed rate.
-The typical length of the agreement varies, ranging from 10 to 25 years, after which the customer can have the system removed, buy the system or extend the PPA.
+The typical length of the agreement is 10 to 25 years, after which the customer can have the system removed, buy the system, or extend the PPA.

 In both lease and PPA arrangements, it is important for customers to understand: